Laguna Sports Update: Week of Oct. 4 - Laguna Beach Local News

 FOOTBALL (5-0)

 League play opens this Friday night, Oct.
-4, against Northwood (5-0) at the Irvine High School stadium in the first of five contests in the new Foxtrot League.
+4, against Northwood (5-0) at the Irvine HS Stadium in the first of five contests in the new Foxtrot League.
 Breakers are 213-235-12 over the previous 89 league races with 17 titles, including the past three seasons.
 Breakers are #59 in the Southern Section poll out of 373 schools this week.

 The teams with losses played a challenging schedule, so their records are deceptive.
 The next five weeks will be a fascinating time in Laguna’s football history.